Account

 What are the penalties for claiming a deduction you don’t qualify for?

-The IRS is aware that wrongly claiming one’s own children as an employee is a widely abused tactic that taxpayers use to improperly lower the amount of taxes that they pay.
+The IRS is aware that wrongly claiming one’s own children as employees is a widely abused tactic that taxpayers use to improperly lower the amount of taxes they pay.
 Therefore, the IRS gives these types of arrangements additional scrutiny, which results in a higher audit risk for business owners that hire their children as employees.

 If the IRS determines that you have improperly deducted wages paid to your child, those wage expenses will not be allowed as a business expense on your tax return.
-Once those expenses are removed from your tax return, you will likely owe additional income tax, late-payment penalties and interest.
-The IRS may also assess negligence or fraud penalties, which could substantially increase the amount due to the IRS.
+Once those expenses are removed from your tax return, you will likely owe additional income tax, late-payment penalties, and interest.
+The IRS may also assess negligence or fraud penalties, which could substantially increase the amount due.

-If the IRS notifies you that they are auditing your tax return because of wages paid to your child, you should work with a qualified accountant or lawyer to respond to the IRS in a timely manner.
-You should also preserve any documents that show the amount of wages paid, the amount of time that your child worked, and the type of work performed.
-Using a Small Business Tax Worksheet can also be useful for you to organize your tax documents in preparation for an audit or if you are getting ready to file your business taxes.
+If the IRS notifies you that they are auditing your tax return because of wages paid to your child, you should preserve any documents that show the amount of wages paid, the amount of time that your child worked, and the type of work performed.
+Using a Small Business Tax Worksheet can also be useful for organizing your tax documents in preparation for an audit or when filing your business taxes.

 Tax credits and benefits available to parents

-While there are numerous tax benefits that you may receive as a parent, the majority of parents are not able to legitimately lower their tax liability by hiring their minor children as employees.
+While there are numerous tax benefits available to parents, the majority of parents are not able to legitimately lower their tax liability by hiring their minor children as employees.
 Most parents would be better served by making sure they are receiving the tax benefits they might be entitled to, such as the Child Tax Credit and the Child and Dependent Care Credit.

 Characters remaining: 600